ta3ag/lbd/docs/BackendTutorial/source/elf.rst

-The cpu0 author has published a “System Software” book which introduce the topics of assembler, linker, loader, compiler and OS in concept, and at same time demonstrate how to use binutils and gcc to analysis ELF through the example code in his book.
+The cpu0 author has published a “System Software” book which introduce the topics of assembler, linker, loader, compiler and OS in concept, and at same time demonstrates how to use binutils and gcc to analysis ELF through the example code in his book.
 It's a Chinese book of “System Software” in concept and practice.
 This book does the real analysis through binutils.